Why food tracking works for weight loss

 Fact: Spending 15-20 mins tracking food every day is linked to a 10% weight loss.

 Need help downloading the app or have questions about tracking?
-Our WW Coaches have heaps of experience and are here to help.
+Our WW Coaches are here to help.
 Or, ask questions you have using the 24/7 chat in the app.